openmina/openmina/docs/alpha-testing-guide.md

-# Test Alpha Rust Node on Devnet
+# Run Non-Block Producing Node on Devnet

 This guide will walk you through running the **Alpha Rust Node** on Devnet using Docker.
 Follow these steps to set up the node and [Provide Feedback](#4-provide-feedback) on this Alpha release.